timm/ezr/CONTRIBUTE.md

 - Functions ideally 5 lines or less.
 For anything 6 or above, try to pull out   two or more functions.

+subfunctions only called by a parent start with "_"